-- 2.9.1.
-The academy will only withdraw an offer of a place if: - The place was offered in error - Acceptance of the place was not received in a reasonable period of time - The offer was obtained through a fraudulent or intentionally misleading application (the academy may request evidence to ensure the child meets the admissions criteria) - if this occurs the application will be considered afresh - 2.9.2.
+2.9.1.
+The academy will only withdraw an offer of a place if:

+- The place was offered in error - Acceptance of the place was not received in a reasonable period of time - The offer was obtained through a fraudulent or intentionally misleading application (the academy may request evidence to ensure the child meets the admissions criteria) - if the offer is withdrawn on the basis of misleading information the application will be considered afresh and a right of appeal offered if an offer is refused - 2.9.2.
 The academy will not withdraw the place if the student has started at the academy unless the place was obtained fraudulently.
-If this is the case then the academy will decide whether to withdraw the place based on the circumstances including the length of time the child has been at the academy.
+If this is the case, then the academy will decide whether to withdraw the place based on the circumstances, including the length of time the child has been at the academy.